FOSSEE/st-scripts/accessing-pieces-arrays/script.rst

 Following is an exercise that you must do.

-%%5%% Pause the video here, and obtain the square in the center of the image.
+%%5%% Obtain the square in the center of the image.

 Following is an exercise that you must do.